dansiegel/Prism.Plugin.Popups/ReadMe.md

 It's worth noting that there is a generic overload for the registration method that accepts any type that inherits from `PopupPageNavigationService` in the event that you have custom logic you need to execute in the NavigationService.
 The `RegisterPopupNavigationService` method will also register `IPopupNavigation` from `PopupNavigation.Instance` for you.

+Prism's underlying Page Navigation Service has a dependency on `IPageBehaviorFactory`.
+In order to handle navigation events from tapping outside of (and closing) the PopupPage, this plugin relies on the `PopupPageBehaviorFactory` which is also registered by the registration method shown above.
+If you are registering your own custom implementation, be sure to either add the `BackgroundPopupDismissalBehavior` to PopupPages, or simply inherit from the `PopupPageBehaviorFactory`.

+**NOTE**: All initializations for Rg.Plugins.Popup should be done in Platform code, the Registrations for the NavigationService should be done in your PrismApplication.
+No additional initialization is required inside of Prism Modules.

 ### Version 1.X

-**NOTE** This version is deprecated, please use the 2.0 preview.
-This is not compatible with Prism 7.1
+**NOTE** This version is DEPRECATED, please use the 2.0 preview.
+This is not compatible with Prism 7.

 There are three primary extensions added for working with Navigation.